TabularEditor/TabularEditorDocs/te3/powerbi-xmla-pbix-workaround.md

 ## Step 3.1: Remove incremental refresh partitions and create new (Optional)
 Use the Convert Incremental Refresh script below to delete incremental refresh partitions and create a single partition for each table containing the expression used in the incremental refresh expression.

+## Step 3.2: Save into .pbip using TMDL

+If the .pbip folder is configured to store the model as [TMDL](xref:tmdl) files, you will need to use the Save To Folder option in Tabular Editor instead.
+Then navigate to the Power BI project folder for the semantic model (ModelName.SemanticModel), open the 'definition' folder and save your model there.

 ## Step 4: Save to .pbix and open this file in Power BI Desktop